awsdocs/amazon-redshift-developer-guide/doc_source/r_HAVING_clause.md

 + Any column that is referenced in a HAVING clause condition must be either a grouping column or a column that refers to the result of an aggregate function\.

-+ In a HAVING clause, you cannot specify:
++ In a HAVING clause, you can't specify:

   + An alias that was defined in the select list\.
 You must repeat the original, unaliased expression\.